mdsufz/OrtSuite/README.md

 where KO_gpr.txt is created to store a list of all KOs in database and final_gpr.xlsx is a file created with the GPR rules.

 **Note:** The final gpr.xlsx file needs to have the *xlsx* extension.
 Please be aware that the cache folder and cache.ccf file needs to stored in the same folder as keggOrthologues.jar.
+**Due to the limited information in KEGG database concerning GPR rules, manual inspection of the gpr_file.xlsx is advised!
+For a more comprehensive explanation please see the tutorial with an example.**

 OrthoFinder
 ====